SauravGanguly/Jupyter-Notebook-Lab-Server-with-AWS-EC2-for-Python/README.md

 * On the sidebar, click Subnets
 * Click Create subnet
 * In the Create subnet section, do the following:
-- Name tag : JupyterPublicSubnet
+* Name tag : JupyterPublicSubnet
-- VPC: select the vpc from above
+* VPC: select the vpc from above
-- Availability Zone: You can select no preference or choose an AZ from the dropdown
+* Availability Zone: You can select no preference or choose an AZ from the dropdown
-- IPv4 CIDR block: `10.0.1.0/24`
+* IPv4 CIDR block: `10.0.1.0/24`
 If you want multiple subnets, you'll need to use a CIDR block that has a smaller count.
 Counter to intuition, the last number needs to be higher in order to have a different block ie (`10.0.1.0/24` vs `10.0.0.0/16`).

-5. Click "Create"
+* Click "Create"
-6. Select the Subnet newly created subnet
+* Select the Subnet newly created subnet
-7. Under "Actions" select
+* Under "Actions" select
-- Select "Modify auto-assign IP settings"
+* Select "Modify auto-assign IP settings"
-- Check `Auto-assign IPv4`
+* Check `Auto-assign IPv4`
-- Click "Save"
+* Click "Save"

-5. Create Internet Gateway
+# Step 3: Create Internet Gateway

-1. We're still in the VPC console
+* We're still in the VPC console
-2. On the sidebar, click Internet Gateways
+* On the sidebar, click Internet Gateways
-3. Click Create internet gateway
+* Click Create internet gateway
-4. In the Create internet gateway section, do the following:
+* In the Create internet gateway section, do the following:
-- Name tag : JupyterIGW
+* Name tag : JupyterIGW
-1. Click "Create"
+* ick "Create"
-2. Select newly created internet gateway.
-The current state should read `detached`
+* lect newly created internet gateway.
+The current state should read `detached
 3. Under "actions", select "attach to VPC"
 4. Select your `JupyterVPC` created above.
 5. Click Attach